Masmiseim36/nxpSDK/boards/evkmimxrt595/edgefast_bluetooth_examples/a2dp_sink/example_board_readme.md

 AzureWave Solution Board settings
 =================================
+The hardware should be reworked according to the Hardware Rework Guide for MIMXRT595-EVK and Murata M.2 Module in document Hardware Rework Guide for EdgeFast BT PAL.
 The hardware should be reworked according to the Hardware Rework Guide for MIMXRT595-EVK and AW-AM510MA in document Hardware Rework Guide for EdgeFast BT PAL.
 The hardware should be reworked according to the Hardware Rework Guide for MIMXRT595-EVK and AW-CM358MA in document Hardware Rework Guide for EdgeFast BT PAL.